 Elevated LDL cholesterol ("bad cholesterol") level is a validated risk factor leading to cardiovascular disease.
 Statins are a class of drugs that lower LDL through inhibition of HMG-CoA, an enzyme regulating the early and rate-limiting step in cholesterol biosynthesis.
-PCSK9 is a secreted protein that plays a key role in modulating LDL cholesterol levels in the body.
+PCSK9 is a secreted protein that plays a key role in modulating LDL cholesterol (LDL-C) levels in the body.
 PCSK9 binds to and induces the destruction of the LDL receptor, thereby interfering with cellular uptake and increasing circulating levels of LDL cholesterol.
 In a landmark study published in the New England Journal of Medicine in March 2006, patients with lower than normal PCSK9 levels due to a genetic abnormality not only had significantly lower levels of LDL cholesterol, but also a significant reduction in the risk of coronary heart disease.
 We used our VelocImmune technology to generate a fully human monoclonal antibody inhibitor of PCSK9, called alirocumab, that is intended to lower LDL cholesterol.

 Alirocumab has been studied in three Phase 2 clinical studies, two in patients with primary hypercholesterolemia and one in patients with heterozygous familial hypercholesterolemia (heFH).
-In the Phase 2 studies, alirocumab significantly reduced LDL-cholesterol from baseline up to 72% on top of standard of care statin therapy.
+In the Phase 2 studies, alirocumab significantly reduced LDL-C from baseline up to 72% on top of standard of care statin therapy.
 Consistent and robust reductions in other lipid parameters, including a reduction in lipoprotein-a (Lp(a)) were also observed.
 Lp(a) is another form of bad cholesterol which is believed to be a risk factor for coronary heart disease and strokes when elevated.
 In the Phase 2 program, injection site reactions were the most common adverse events with alirocumab, and were rare.
 Rare cases of hypersensitivity reaction were also reported.
-Serious adverse events (SAEs) were reported in 1.8% of patients (5/275) in the active treatment arms and 2.6% of patients (2/77) in the placebo groups.
+Serious adverse events were reported in 1.8% of patients in the active treatment arms and 2.6% of patients in the placebo groups.

-We and Sanofi initiated the global Phase 3 ODYSSEY program for alirocumab in June 2012.
-The ODYSSEY program will enroll more than 22,000 patients.
-This includes over ten clinical trials evaluating the effect of alirocumab on lowering LDL cholesterol.
-The 18,000 patient ODYSSEY OUTCOMES trial, assessing reduction in serious cardiovascular events, and several other trials in the ODYSSEY program, are currently enrolling patients.
-LDL cholesterol levels is expected to be the primary efficacy endpoint for initial regulatory filings.
-The studies will be conducted in clinical centers around the world including the United States, Canada, Western and Eastern Europe, South America, Australia, and Asia.
-Furthermore, the ODYSSEY-MONO1 trial is evaluating the efficacy and safety of alirocumab versus ezetimibe in patients with primary hypercholesterolemia.
-We expect to report initial results from the Phase 3 ODYSSEY-MONO1 trial in the second half of 2013.
+We and Sanofi initiated the global Phase 3 ODYSSEY program for alirocumab in the second quarter of 2012.
+The ODYSSEY program is expected to enroll more than 23,000 patients.
+This includes eleven clinical trials evaluating the effect of alirocumab, dosed every two weeks, on lowering LDL cholesterol.
+The 18,000 patient ODYSSEY OUTCOMES trial, assessing reduction in serious cardiovascular events, is currently enrolling patients, while the other trials in the ODYSSEY program are fully enrolled.
+LDL cholesterol reduction is expected to be the primary efficacy endpoint for initial regulatory filings.
+In addition, a trial of alirocumab dosed every four weeks (ODYSSEY CHOICE) is expected to begin enrollment by the end of 2013.
+The ODYSSEY studies are being conducted in clinical centers around the world including the United States, Canada, Western and Eastern Europe, South America, Australia, and Asia.